4lo8ecK/Tsk-file-format/README.md

 # Tsk-file
 **Header-only** lib for creating, editing and reading `.tsk` file.
-Created for my own use.
+Is created for my own use.

 ### The file structure:
 ```